 People who are stressed during the holidays focus on shopping for others, entertaining, traveling, etc. instead of realizing that the most important part is simply enjoying the holidays.
 If people are thinking about all of these things during November and December, how does this affect your business?

 According to the American Psychological Association (APA), workplace stress can easily overwhelm employees with their constant worry about promotions, business changes, or work problems.
 With stress, your body reacts and you may experience health problems, burnout, and depression as a result.

 If you add the additional holiday stress to the regular workplace stress, your business is affected.
 If employees are stressing about finances, gift shopping, cooking, traveling, and seeing family how are they functioning in the office?
 Managers need to be aware of these stressors in the office as they may see increased absenteeism, lower performance, and decreased morale.

 Make sure you set clear expectations for your employees to understand the company’s expectations.
 They should know when they are expected to work.
 Create a holiday calendar so they will know when everyone will be off work.

 Ways your company can help reduce stress in the office during the holidays

-- Employee Assistance Program (EAP) – EAP is defined as an employee benefit program that assists employees with personal problems and/or work-related problems that may impact their job performance, health, mental and emotional well-being.
-Sometimes your employees need a professional who they can talk to about personal or professional problems when they are feeling overwhelmed.
-Your business can also bring in a psychologist for a lunch and learn session or just be on hand in case employees need help.
+EAP is defined as an employee benefit program that assists employees with personal problems and/or work-related problems that may impact their job performance, health, mental and emotional well-being.
+Sometimes your employees need a professional who they can talk to about personal or professional problems.
+Your business can bring in a psychologist for a lunch and learn session to help employees.
 The holiday season might be a good time to remind your staff about this benefit and how easy it is to take advantage of the help it provides.
 By giving out this type of information, you are showing your employees you care about their emotional health.

 How do these things help your company?